 In your first year you will study

 - Aircraft Performance 3S

 During the vacation between years 1 and 2 you will study Aerospace Systems Team Design 3G in Glasgow.

 In your second year you will study

-This degree programme is accredited in Glasgow by the Royal Aeronautical Society.
+This degree is accredited in Glasgow by the Royal Aeronautical Society and the Institution of Mechanical Engineers.
 The programme in Singapore was reviewed by the accrediting bodies in January 2013 and it is anticipated that accreditation will follow this.

 This degree programme is delivered in collaboration with the Singapore Institute of Technology (SIT) on the campus of Singapore Polytechnic in Singapore.
 It is primarily intended for students who have graduated with good grades in an appropriate diploma from one of the Polytechnics in Singapore.
 The programme offers you a route to upgrade your qualification to an Honours degree from the University of Glasgow with a further two years of study, mostly in Singapore.

 As this is a new programme we will seek accreditation from the Royal Aeronautical Society.